 Where to Drink

 If you're on the hunt for an authentic Irish pub in Chicago, check out the upscale Kerryman Irish Bar and Restaurant.
-Its Irish-born owners and executive chef updated a number of favorite Irish dishes such as a corned beef hash Reuben; black Angus ribeye & chips; and Galway seafood chowder with root vegetables, potatoes, and fresh herbs in roasted fish stock and heavy cream.
+Its Irish-born owners and executive chef updated many of his favorite Irish dishes such as a corned beef hash Reuben sandwich and fish & chips.
 Plus, St. Patrick’s Day celebrations are always lively, but never rowdy.

 For those who prefer whiskey bars, Lady Gregory's doesn't disappoint.
-Named after the famed Irish author, this cocktail lounge pays homage to its Irish heritage in subdued fashion.
+Named after the famed Irish author, this cocktail lounge pays homage to its Irish heritage in a subdued fashion.
 The real draw is the impressive Irish whiskey selection, which is said to be the largest in the Midwest.
 LG’s bar staff traveled all over the globe to assemble the more than 300-plus, international whiskey list, but the Irish choices are most prominent.
 There are usually St. Patrick's Day-themed pub crawls, booze cruises, and parties going on as well throughout the holiday week and weekend.